|

 Acropolis with Parthenon the

-greatest monument of antiquity, dedicated to the goddess Athena, Erechtheum
+greatest monument of antiquity, dedicated to the goddess Athena, Erechtheum with

-commercial and religious centre of the life of Athens.
+religious centre of the life of Athens.

 - 2nd day: Drive up north to Thessaloniki (about 6 hours) the second